Sovereign AI for America: Why the Pentagon and Fortune 500 Need On-Prem Intelligence

 - JPMorgan Chase processes over 10 billion transactions annually across consumer banking, investment banking, and asset management.
 The compliance team alone employs 15,000 people.

 - UnitedHealth Group holds medical records for over 150 million Americans.
-HIPAA violations carry penalties up to $1.9 million per incident.
+HIPAA violations can carry severe penalties and reputational damage.

 - Walmart manages a supply chain spanning 100,000 suppliers in 50 countries.
 Its point-of-sale systems generate 2.5 petabytes of data every hour.